Last Updated on

-As for the physical makeup of this guitar, you’ll find that the Peavey Millennium is comprised of a maple neck with a classic rosewood fretboard, a 34 inch scale, a basswood body, a two-way tension rod that’s completely adjustable, and a quilt maple top.
+As for the physical makeup of this guitar, you’ll find that the Peavey Millennium is comprised of a maple neck with a classic rosewood fretboard, a 34 inch scale length, a basswood body, a two-way tension rod that’s completely adjustable, and a quilt maple top.

 If you’re looking for a bass guitar that will pair will with blues, rock, funk, jazz, or pop, you’ve come to the right guitar.
 For $725 (For the latest prices and discounts, check here) you can purchase yourself an extremely bass guitar, the Fender Standard Jazz Electric Bass Guitar.